 Business Model Canvas Template PDF editable

-Customer Segments, which denotes the different groups of people or organizations the business strives to reach and serve.
+Customer Segments denote the different groups of people or organizations the business strives to reach and serve.

-Value Propositions, which represent the products and services that create value for the business model to flourish.
+Value Propositions represent the products and services that create value for the business model to flourish.

-Channels describe how the business communicates with their customers.
+Channels describe how the business communicates with its customers.

-Customer Relationships denotes the communication and rapport the company shares with the customers.
-It is the key factor in determining the overall customer experience.
+Customer Relationships denote the communication and rapport the company shares with customers.
+They are the key factor in determining the overall customer experience.

-Revenue Streams denotes the methods in which the company will generate revenue from all sources.
+Revenue Streams denote how the company will generate revenue from all sources.

 Key Resources are the most critical factors that the company utilizes.

-Key Activities are the most important and essential things undertaken by the company to be resourceful and profitable.
+Key Activities are the most critical and essential things the company undertakes to be resourceful and profitable.

-Key Partnerships describes the relationship between the company and suppliers, retailers and partners.
+Key Partnerships describe the relationship between the company and suppliers, retailers, and partners.

 Cost Structure describes the total cost incurred along with the operational costs.